13thFinance/CSUSM_Data_Gathering_Portal/README.md

 	-> Scroll to bottom to premium apps ->
 	-> Click on the 5th premium app(DO NOT DOWNLOAD) ->
 	-> Close the Play Store
 Reopen our application

+hold the phone steady for 3 seconds minimum
+place the phone back in its original position on the desk
+wait for 2 seconds minimum
+repeat from "start:" 10 times

 Stop recording
-Repeat 15 times

 Repeat for the rest of the positions(2-6)